Structure, Composition, and Leadership of Boards of Directors

 Each year, one Class C director is designated by the Board of Governors as chair of the main office board of directors and another Class C director is designated deputy chair.
 Additionally, each year, one of the directors appointed by the Board of Governors at each branch is designated chair by the main office board.

 Tenure and Rotation of Reserve Bank Directors

 Main office and branch directors are elected or appointed for staggered three‐year terms for up to two terms.
 When a director does not serve a full term, the successor director serves the unexpired portion of that term.
-Directors may not serve for more than seven years.

 Director Diversity Disclosures

 Information on diversity, demographics, and sector representation of Federal Reserve Bank of Cleveland boards of directors is available to the public.